 (c) We have seen that one plausible way to construe propositions is as intrinsically intentional.
 But intentionality is purposeful and is thus incompatible with the purposeless movements of matter in motion and the non-teleological explanations (explanations that make no reference to purpose) widely embraced in contemporary physics, chemistry, and biology.
 Thus intentionality would be a function of our non-physical minds not our brains.

 (d) We have also seen that propositions are the bearers of truth and falsity.
 But physical facts are not true or false: they are states of affairs in the world.
 We don’t say a desk in front of us is true or false; what we assert about the desk is true or false.
-So if we think we have any truth at all then we wouldn’t be reducible to anything physical.
+So if we are thinking propositions that can be true or false at all, including the proposition ‘substance dualism is false’, then we wouldn’t be reducible to any set of physical facts including the set that makes up the totality of the brain.

 So if we are presenting and analyzing arguments then brains, no matter how complex, wouldn’t be enough to account for this activity: we would also require non-physical, simple, and non-spatial minds.
 Substance dualism, unlike other forms of dualism that dispense with substances (for example, property dualism which accepts, on the one hand, that mental properties are not physical and, on the other hand, denies they are properties of a substance), can offer us an account of these minds for at least three reasons:

-(2) It doesn’t seem possible to identify mental events without identifying a thinker to whom these events belong.
+(2) It is hard to see how we can identify intentional propositional events without identifying a thinker to whom these events belong.
 As we saw above in the quotation from Gould and Davis, “And just as there cannot be thoughts without a thinker, ideas (which are nothing but materials for thinking) cannot exist apart from the minds that have them.”
-And thinkers, so it seems, are best understood as substances.
+And thinkers, so it seems, are best understood as active substances with intrinsic intentionality rather than inefficacious collections of properties with no power to act or intend anything at all.

 Given all these points, we can formulate a valid hypothetical syllogism for substance dualism from the fact of argumentation:

-Premise 1: If we are arguing then propositions exist.
+Premise 1: If we are arguing then propositions and propositional relations exist.

-Premise 2: If propositions exist then substance dualism is true.
+Premise 2: If propositions and propositional relations exist then substance dualism is true.

 Conclusion: So if we are arguing then substance dualism is true.

 If this argument is sound then anti-dualists who argue against it would be committed to substance dualism.
 However, substance dualism, as is well-known, has its share of problems.
 For example, how does one immaterial mind pair up with one particular body?
 How are various mental properties unified?
 Do we really want to accept a theory so inconsistent with the prevailing naturalism of the sciences?
-And how can a non-physical mind interact with a physical body? (for a helpful overview of dualism that addresses these questions and many more see here).
+And how can a non-physical mind interact with a physical body?
+(For a helpful overview of dualism that addresses these questions and many more see here).
 Those who think these problems are insurmountable will not be convinced by this argument regardless of its proposed benefits.
-But those who think they have adequate responses to the problems of substance dualism might find it attractive as a means to a convincing account of human rationality.
+But those who think they have adequate responses to the problems of substance dualism might find it attractive as a means to an account of human rationality which, rather than rationally explaining away our rational lives in a typically self-defeating fashion, attempts to explain them.